 What are all the ranks?

-Pack 99 is divided into smaller groups by grade-level called dens.
+Pack 99 is unit in the Aquila District in the Sam Houston Area Council of Boys Scouts of America.
+We are chartered by St. Thomas More Church.
 We have one den per grade.
 Advancement to the next rank usually occurs at the end of the school year.

 - First grade - Tiger

 How often do Pack 99 Cub Scouts meet?

 Cub Scouts meet 3 times a month.
 This includes their own Cub rank’s den meetings (twice monthly; typically 6:00-7:30 p.m. in the STM Scout House) and an all-rank pack meeting (monthly; 7:00-8:30 p.m. in STM’s Prinster Hall).
 The master calendar is published at the beginning of the summer with all the meetings and major activities.

 SPECIAL NOTE FOR Incoming Lions (Kindergarten) TigerS (1st grade)